edmicro-tech/nocodb/packages/noco-docs/docs/065.table-details/table-details-overview.md

 ## API Snippet

-NocoDB provides programmatic access to your data via REST APIs.
-API snippets in NocoDB offer ready-made code examples in various programming languages, simplifying the process of integrating your data with external applications.
-These snippets save time and effort by providing a quick and easy reference for developers, enabling them to interact with your NocoDB database programmatically without the need to write code from scratch.
+MicDB provides programmatic access to your data via REST APIs.
+API snippets in MicDB offer ready-made code examples in various programming languages, simplifying the process of integrating your data with external applications.
+These snippets save time and effort by providing a quick and easy reference for developers, enabling them to interact with your MicDB database programmatically without the need to write code from scratch.

 A quick snippet for different scripts & languages is listed in this section.